ComputeCanada/software-stack/pip-which-version.md

 2. {version}-{build tag}
 3. {version}

+Note that if one does not require an explicit version when installing the package, and if a more recent version of the package is uploaded on PyPI, `pip` will still prefer the more recent version.

 Build tags must start with a digit, while local version identifiers do not have to.
 In addition, when listing installed packages with `pip list` or `pip freeze`, build tags will not be displayed, while local version identifiers will be displayed.

 ## What we ended up doing
 In our case, security is not our concern.
 There is a clear divide between securing our infrastructure (what is run with elevated privileges), and the code that